Disability Royal Commission

 The outcomes of the Disability Royal Commission will form the pathway for governments, providers of services, and the community to follow for people with disability to live safely and with dignity as valued members of our community.

 If you would like further information, please visit the Disability Royal Commission website.

-- All eight Issues papers are available in the Disability Royal Commission’s document library.
+- All nine Issues papers are available in the Disability Royal Commission’s document library.